Sean O'Keefe: Early life and education

 O'Keefe was born in Monterey, California, to Patricia (née Carlin; died 2010) and Patrick Gordon O'Keefe (born c.
-1927), both natives of New Orleans.
+1927, died 2019), both natives of New Orleans.
 Patrick O'Keefe became a United States Navy engineer and over the years worked on nuclear submarines.
 The family lived on several naval bases during O'Keefe's childhood.

 In 1973, he graduated from Wheeler High School in North Stonington, Connecticut.
 He attended Loyola University in New Orleans, graduating in 1977 with a Bachelor of Arts in History.
 He subsequently acquired his Master of Public Administration degree in 1978 from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Career

 After receiving his master's degree, he began his career as Presidential Management Intern and later was a budget analyst for the Department of Defense.
 He served on the United States Senate Committee on Appropriations staff for eight years, and was Staff Director of the Defense Appropriations Subcommittee.